wrtnlabs/autoview/packages/interface/docs/data-display/en/image-avatar.md

 # ImageAvatar

-The `ImageAvatar` component visually represents a user or entity, helping to identify individuals or groups through profile images.
+The `ImageAvatar` component visually represents a user or an entity through a profile picture, helping with identification and recognition.

-## Purpose

 - Provides a visual representation of a user or entity for quick recognition and differentiation.
-- Serves as a profile image in user lists, chat lists, or other areas where identity representation is required.
+- Commonly used in profiles, chat lists, and user directories to represent individuals or groups.

-## Usage Requirements
+## Usage Conditions

-An image must be available when displaying a user's actual photo or a logo.
+`ImageAvatar` should be used only when an actual image is available to display, such as a user’s profile picture or a company logo.

 ### When Not to Use

-- If both the user's name and profile image are provided, `ImageAvatar` should take precedence.
+- When both the user's name and profile image are available, `ImageAvatar` should be prioritized.
-- When representing a specific function or action, using an `Icon` instead of `LetterAvatar` is more appropriate.
+- If an icon is needed to represent a specific function or action, use an `Icon` instead of `LetterAvatar`.
-- If space is limited or visual elements are unnecessary, displaying the name as text is a better option.
+- In cases where space is limited or a visual element is unnecessary, displaying the user's name as text may be more appropriate.

 ## Examples of Use

-- **Profile Page:** Positioned centrally on the user detail page to highlight individual identity.
+- **Profile Page:** Centrally positioned in a user’s detailed profile to emphasize identity.
-- **Chat List:** Displays avatars in the chat list to help users recognize contacts.
+- **Chat List:** Displays an avatar in chat lists to help identify conversation partners.
-- **Navigation Bar:** Placed on the right side of the top navigation bar to indicate the logged-in user.
+- **Navigation Bar:** Positioned at the top-right of the navigation bar to indicate the logged-in user.

-## Additional Applications
+## Extensions

 A `Badge` can be added to the left, right, top, or bottom of the avatar to provide additional information.

-- **Status Indicator:** Represents the user's online status.
+- **Status Indication:** Represents the user's online status.
 Example: Green (Online), Gray (Offline).
-- **Notification Indicator:** Displays the number of pending notifications requiring attention.
+- **Notification Count:** Displays the number of unread notifications requiring attention.